FPGA-MAFIA/fpga_mafia/README.md

 *** WIP - A working fabric is expected by Aug 1, 2023
 Currently, individual IPs are being enabled

-# FPGA Multi-Agent Fabric Integration Architecture
+# FPGA Multi-Agent FabrIc Architecture
 ## The MAFIA Project